-Last week, the International Association of Privacy Professionals (IAPP) held their annual Canadian Privacy Symposium in Toronto, celebrating the 10th anniversary of the conference.
+The International Association of Privacy Professionals (IAPP) held their annual Canadian Privacy Symposium in Toronto in May, celebrating the 10th anniversary of the conference.
 The Privacy Commissioner of Canada, Daniel Therrien, has supported the conference every year of his tenure, by providing a keynote address for delegates as well as using the venue to announce the release of key documents by his Office.
 This year, the Office of the Privacy Commissioner of Canada (OPCC) released two final guidance documents on May 24th that are the result of international developments (the GDPR), the OPCC’s investigations, and an extensive consultations process:

 I) Guidance on inappropriate data practices: Interpretation and application of subsection 5(3) which the OPCC will begin applying on July 1, 2018.
 Subsection 5(3) of PIPEDA states: “An organization may collect, use or disclose personal information only for the purposes that a reasonable person would consider are appropriate in the circumstances”.
 Businesses looking for more guidance as to what is considered ‘unreasonable’ should review these guidelines to learn about the ‘no-go zones’, or inappropriate purposes as outlined by the OPCC (that may evolve over time).
 The following no-go zones are outlined in the guidance document:

 - Collection, use or disclosure that is otherwise unlawful;

 - Profiling or categorization that leads to unfair, unethical or discriminatory treatment contrary to human rights law;